Herbis/ngx-modal/README.md

 # ng2-modal

 Open modal window (dialog box) for your angular2 applications using bootstrap3.
+If you don't want to use it without bootstrap - simply create proper css classes.
+Please star a project if you liked it, or create an issue if you have problems with it.

 ## Installation